quicbit-js/qb-standard/doc/styles-changed-or-removed.md

     function foo () { return true }  // ✓ ok
   ```

-  Why?
+  Why not enforced?
 Not a safety or significant readability concern.

 ### No label statements